2 Peter 1

 2 Peter 1:1-2Simon Peter's Greeting

 He calls himself Simon Peter - the name he was born with, before Jesus gave him the name of rock.
 The reminiscence is deliberate.
-He is reminding his readers that he is the same person who walked with Jesus, who denied Him, who was restored, and who now, in his final days, writes with a particular kind of authority: not the authority of office, but the authority of one who was there123.
+He is reminding his readers that he is the same person who walked with Jesus, who denied Him, who was restored, and who now, in his final days, writes with a particular kind of authority: the authority of one who was there.

-Peter does not say "to those who believe" or "to those who are faithful."
-He says to those who have obtained faith.
-It is a gift.
-Precious not because it is rare, but because it costs everything and is worth everything.
+Peter says to those who have obtained faith.
+It is a gift, precious because it costs everything and is worth everything.

 2 Peter 1:3-4Divine Power Hath Given Us All Things